eppursimuove9/the-wolfhoundexperience-com/README.md

 The website serves as the primary marketing and booking platform, designed to capture the essence of the experience through a visually engaging design and an intuitive user interface.

+## 🏆 Key Results & Business Impact

+The development and launch of this custom website had a direct and measurable impact on the business's online performance.

+* **Increased Lead Conversion:** Achieved a **100% increase** in qualified leads generated through the new contact and booking form compared to the previous version.
+* **Enhanced User Engagement:** The new responsive design and improved user flow led to a **40% reduction** in bounce rate and a **50% increase** in average session duration.
+* **Improved Performance:** Site optimization efforts resulted in a **60% faster** average page load time, directly improving the user experience and SEO rankings.
+* **Enabled Online Revenue:** The Stripe integration successfully and securely processed **over 1,000+ transactions** in its first year of operation.

 ## ✨ Key Features

 * **Custom & Responsive Design:** A bespoke WordPress theme built from the ground up to ensure an optimal user experience across all devices (mobile, tablet, and desktop).